 Better detection will make control strategies more effective.

-The life history of the mountain pine beetle (MPB) consists of migration, colonization, and development phases.
-Adult beetles emerge from dead brood trees, undertake a dispersal flight, and locate new hosts.
-The colonization phase, during which the beetles bore into the bark of selected trees, is characterized by rapid infestation triggered by aggregation pheromones.
+The mountain pine beetle colonization phase, during which the beetles bore into the bark of selected trees, is characterized by rapid infestation triggered by aggregation pheromones.
 Due to the importance of pheromones in bark beetle biology, many studies have focused on the development of synthetic pheromones for the monitoring and management of bark beetle populations, and thus pheromones are known for a number of economically important bark beetle species, including MPB.
 However, we currently do not know whether commercially available lures used to monitor MPB populations are effective for catching MPB at low densities in novel habitats, suggesting an urgent need for the development of such lures.

-I will compare commercially available MPB lures from Contech-Inc. and Synergy Semiochemical with lures developed in Erbilgin’s lab using flight intercept traps.
-Attractiveness of lures will be tested in five sites (each with 5 blocks, each block with 4 treatments): (1) Contect-Inc MPB lure, (2) Synergy Semiochemical lure, (3) new lure developed in Erbilgin’s lab, and (4) blank control.
+This project will compare commercially available MPB lures from Contech-Inc. and Synergy Semiochemical with lures developed in Dr. Erbilgin’s lab using flight intercept traps.
 Although these lures contain similar chemicals (trans-verbenol, exo-brevicomin, and frontalin), they differ in their release rates, particularly trans-verbenol.
-Traps will be suspended from 2 m-long poles.
-The distance between traps will be 15 m and blocks will be separated by 150 m from each other.
-Captured beetles will be removed from the traps every 3-4 days.
-The initial experiment will be conducted in July.
+Captured beetles will be removed from the traps every 3–4 days.

 The goal of this research is to develop an effective attractant using traps in novel habitats.
 The project will provide a learning environment for multiple undergraduate summer students.